dickravison/aws-sftp-ha/README.md

 which with 3 AZ's would then give you 251 available IPs in each public subnet, and 4091 available IPs in each private subnet.

-This will also create DNS records pointing to the NLB using an existing zone which is passed in as a var, the hostname var should be set to the same domain name as the zone.
+DNS records pointing to the NLB will be created using an existing zone which is passed in as a var.
+The hostname var should be set to the same domain name as the zone.
 The zone was originally created within this but it would create duplicated zones when multiple environments were deployed.

 User management is handed by DynamoDB.
 A script is ran every minute to ensure users any new users are added quickly, and if there is a change to the users keyfile or password, this is then replicated too.